 Tax preparer fraud

 Scam artists will sometimes pose as legitimate tax preparers and try to take advantage of unsuspecting taxpayers by committing refund fraud or identity theft.
-Be wary of any tax preparer who won't sign your tax return (sometimes referred to as a "ghost preparer"), requires a cash-only payment, claims fake deductions/tax credits, directs refunds into his or her own account, or promises an unreasonably large or inflated refund.
+Fortune 500 employees and retirees should be wary of any tax preparer who won't sign your tax return (sometimes referred to as a "ghost preparer"), requires a cash-only payment, claims fake deductions/tax credits, directs refunds into his or her own account or promises an unreasonably large or inflated refund.
 A legitimate tax preparer will generally ask for proof of your income and eligibility for credits and deductions, sign the return as the preparer, enter a valid preparer tax identification number, and provide you with a copy of your return.
-It's important to choose a tax preparer carefully because you are legally responsible for what's on your return, even if it's prepared by someone else.
+It's important that Fortune 500 employees and retirees choose a tax preparer carefully.
+You are legally responsible for what's on your return, even if it's prepared by someone else.

 False offer in compromise

 An offer in compromise (OIC) is an agreement between a taxpayer and the IRS that can help the taxpayer settle tax debt for less than the full amount that is owed.
 Unfortunately, some companies charge excessive fees and falsely advertise that they can help taxpayers obtain larger OIC settlements with the IRS.
-Taxpayers can contact the IRS directly or use the IRS Offer in Compromise Pre-Qualifier tool at irs.treasury.gov/oic_pre_qualifier/ to see if they qualify for an OIC.
+We suggest that Fortune 500 employees and retirees contact the IRS directly or use the IRS Offer in Compromise Pre-Qualifier tool at irs.treasury.gov/oic_pre_qualifier/ to see if they qualify for an OIC.

 Unemployment insurance fraud